Logo icon

 9. Exclude Current Customers

-Platforms like Meta (Facebook) and Google are moving toward "Advantage+" and "Performance Max" campaigns, where AI decides who sees your ads.
+Platforms like Meta (Facebook) and Google are moving toward "Advantage+" and "Performance Max" campaigns, in which AI determines who sees your ads.
 Instead of fighting it, feed the AI better creative assets and broader targeting parameters, allowing the machine learning to find efficiencies humans might miss.

 FAQ